 Meanwhile, the Churches of the East and West sought to unify their divergent theological doctrines which were increasingly at odds.
-The issue of the day was a question regarding the extent to which Jesus was human or divine –issues pertaining to non-authoritative theologians, and the so-called “Three Chapters” controversy which sought to synthesize heretical and authoritative adherents to Christianity under Justinian.
+The issue of the day was a question concerning the extent to which Jesus was human or divine –a controversy which pertained to non-authoritative theologians, and the so-called “Three Chapters” controversy which sought to synthesize heretical and authoritative adherents to Christianity under Justinian.
 Now, while away in Constantinople, the reigning Pope Agapetus I suddenly died without warning.
-His anticipated successor, Vigilius, a Roman nobleman accompanying him abroad, suddenly found himself caught in the schism between east and west.
-He was furious when he discovered that in Rome Silverius was elected pope in his stead (Vigilius had been ingratiating himself for many years among the bishopric, a well-trod path that all popes must walk en route to power).
+His anticipated successor, Vigilius, a Roman nobleman accompanying him abroad, suddenly found himself caught in the schism between East and West.
+He was furious when he discovered that, in Rome, Silverius was elected pope in his stead (Vigilius had been ingratiating himself for many years among the bishopric, a well-trod path that all popes must walk en route to power).
 In fact, he had previously sought to secure the power of the papacy for himself through an illegitimate appointment.
-Previously in the West, a series of successive popes had bowed the knee before the military might of the Goths in order to ensure their own rule, and Pope Silverius was quickly overthrown in a conspiracy between famed Byzantine general Belisarus and Pope-expectant Vigilius (under the explicit condition that Vigilius endorse certain hitherto heretical doctrines held by Justinian and Theodora –namely the condemning of the “Three Chapters”).
-It was a delicate time for political leaders as fanaticism had risen among the claimants of the monophysites and a clutch of non-canonical Eastern monks like Jacob Baradeus as well as sects like the Nestorians.
+Previously in the West, a series of successive popes had bowed the knee before the military might of the Goths in order to ensure their own rule, and Pope Silverius was quickly overthrown in a conspiracy between famed Byzantine general Belisarus and Pope-expectant Vigilius (under the explicit condition that Vigilius endorse certain hitherto heretical doctrines held by Justinian and Theodora –namely with regard to the “Three Chapters”).
+This was a delicate time for political leaders –fanaticism had risen among the claimants of the monophysites, as well as a clutch of non-canonical Eastern monks, like Jacob Baradeus, and sects like the Nestorians had arisen.
 Each of them were found to be squabbling over the finer points of fanciful theological claims.